 If you’re a motorist, you should know that cyclists have the same rights as you do.
 You owe them the same duty of care as you do anyone else using the road.
 To be safer and prevent accidents, be responsible and heed the following:

-- Distracted Driving Laws: Distracted driving creates one of the most dangerous situations for motorists and bicyclists alike.
+Distracted driving creates one of the most dangerous situations for motorists and bicyclists alike.
 Each state has its own laws to try to minimize distracted driving, and Alabama is the same.
-Here, it is unlawful to operate a vehicle and attempt to read, write or send a text message on any electronic devise.
-Motorists should refrain from using any electronics, or conducting any other kind of behavior that will distract them from driving.
+Here, it is unlawful to operate a vehicle and attempt to read, write or send a text message on an electronic device.
+Motorists should refrain from using any electronics or conducting any other kind of behavior that will distract them from driving.
 If you are doing some, and an accident occurs, you will likely be found liable for all damages, both economic and non-economic.

-- Be aware.
 Always check your surroundings.
-Whether it’s in a parking lot, at traffic lights or stop signs, parking or anything else, it’s always important to check for other vehicles, bicyclists and pedestrians.
+Whether it’s in a parking lot, at traffic lights or stop signs, parking or anything else, it’s always important to check for other vehicles, bicyclists, and pedestrians.

 At the Vance Law Firm, no case is too big or too small for our experienced bike accident lawyers in Montgomery, AL. If you have been involved in a bicycle accident caused by someone else’s careless, negligent or reckless conduct and are seeking assistance, contact The Vance Law Firm.
-We’re experienced.
-We’re aggressive.
-We’re resourceful.
-We let the tiger out of the cage when it’s time to fight for our clients’ rights.
+Our bike accident lawyers are experienced, aggressive, and resourceful.
+Our bike accident lawyer will let the tiger out of the cage when it’s time to fight for our clients’ rights.